tconfrey/BrainTool/_posts/2021-01-14-First-Two-Thousand-BrainTool-Users.md

 My update maxes out the visibility of the "Authorize" button, adds bookmark import and export and gives more ways to create and organize tags.
 It also fixes a couple of bugs reported on issues with the Drive connection and solicits for input on the other feature requests I've heard about.

-If you've tried BrainTool, or even just have thoughts no what the ideal personal information management tool looks like, join the conversation on the (BrainTool discussion group)[https://groups.google.com/u/2/g/braintool-discussion]
+If you've tried BrainTool, or even just have thoughts no what the ideal personal information management tool looks like, join the conversation on the [https://groups.google.com/u/2/g/braintool-discussion](BrainTool discussion group)

 Tony